-Kenneth Cowan (coordinator), Bruce Neswick (Improvisation), Paolo Bordignon (Organ Literature), Andrew Henderson (Organ Literature), Matthew Lewis, Alan Morrison, Kathleen Scheide (Harpsichord)
+Paolo Bordignon (Organ Literature), Peter Richard Conte (Improvisation), Andrew Henderson (Organ Literature), Matthew Lewis, Alan Morrison, Kathleen Scheide (Harpsichord)

 The purpose of organ study at Westminster is that of equipping students for church work, teaching and recitals.
 Thorough training and study of technique, service playing, organ literature and the instrument itself are integral to the total organ program.
 Details of jury, repertoire and recital requirements may be obtained from the Organ faculty.